Greenpoint, Brooklyn

 • Notable developments: The Greenpoint, Greenpoint Landing towers

-Source: Zillow (2025).
+Source: Property Shark, Street Easy, Zillow (2025).
 Zillow’s Home Value Index (ZHVI) reflects the average home value across all properties, using seasonally adjusted measures that incorporate recent sales and market data.

 Final Thoughts